Sacchan-VRC/SaccFlightAndVehicles/README.txt

 https://twitter.com/Sacchan_VRC
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Modularization Update 1.5
-Split functionality of SaccAirVehicle into many different scripts allowing for greater customization Function dial functions are now each their own script, allowing world creators to code their own Now using an event system to send events to modular scripts Added SB-1 hoverbike, SS-1 boat, SC-1 Seaplane
-Now using custom position synchronization code which allows formation flying and more realistic dogfights Fixed afterburner fuel consumption
+Split functionality of EngineController into many different scripts allowing for greater customization Function dial functions are now each their own script, allowing world creators to code their own Now using an event system to send events to modular scripts Added SB-1 hoverbike, SS-1 boat, SC-1 Seaplane, SaccStinger Now using custom position synchronization code which allows formation flying and better dogfights Fixed afterburner fuel consumption
 Improvements to functionality of many of the now-modular function dial scripts
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------